Have you ever heard about monk fruit? It is a superb natural sweetener and a powerful superfood that may bring you many health benefits.

 Also with only an hour in-between their breakfast and lunch, their breakfast was either inadequate or participants were asked to eat lunch on a full stomach.
 When you eat an adequate and healthy breakfast, you won’t be needing lunch an hour later, but several hours later.

 Under normal circumstances, people should not be drinking sugar-water (or water with sugar alternatives), but nutritious meals and more nourishing drinks, such as green juices, smoothies, protein shakes or herbal teas.
-Nutrients and fiber in your meals can play a huge role in your blood sugar levels.
+Nutrients and fiber in your meals may play a huge role in your blood sugar levels.
 Again, all this begs for questions and further comprehensive research.

 It is important to note that how much sweetener you are using also matters.
 Focus on a healthy, fiber-rich, mostly organic whole foods diet.
-That means eating lots of greens, vegetables, fruits, nuts, seeds, beans and legumes.
+That means eating lots of greens, vegetables, fruits, nuts, seeds, beans, and legumes.
 Eat animal products in moderation or not at all.
 Eat mindfully by listening to your body’s messages.
 If you need to use some sweeteners, pick high-quality and natural options such as monk fruit, but don’t over-sweeten everything.
 You are sweet enough!

 When looking for natural low- or no-calorie sweetener alternatives, monk fruit and stevia are your best options.
 They both come with natural sweetness without the unwanted side-effects.
 Knowing the superb benefits of monk fruit, it may just be the winner out of all.

 Stevia may cause unpleasant side-effects, such as bloating, gas and nausea, whereas monk fruit has no known side-effects.
 Some people find stevia overwhelmingly sweet or dislike its aftertaste.
 Monk fruit has a fruity sweetness.
 As far as taste goes, it all comes down to personal preferences.
-The good news is that you don’t even have to pick one or the other, but you can enjoy both in different drinks and foods.
+The good news is that you don’t even have to pick one or the other, but you may enjoy both in different drinks and foods.

 Make sure to select high-quality trusted brands when shopping for monk fruit, stevia and products that include them.
 Always pay attention to your body and its reactions to find what works best for you.
-Use them in moderation: you are safe to enjoy your daily Organifi Complete Protein or sweeten your coffee or add it to your raw brownies, just don’t down a month worth of a serving in one sitting.
+Use them in moderation: you are safe to enjoy your daily Organifi Green Juice and Organifi Complete Protein or sweeten your coffee or add it to your raw brownies, just don’t down a month worth of a serving in one sitting.

-In most people, monk fruit does not cause headaches.
+In most people, monk fruit may not cause headaches.
 If you have headaches, the best is to keep a headache diary to notice patterns and experiment with eliminating potential culprits.
 As always, moderation is the key.
 Chances are, the tiny amount that you are using to sweeten your coffee, tea or can find in Organifi drink mixes, is not going to cause sugar headaches.
 The important thing is to pay attention to your body and its unique messages and needs.

 Have you ever used monk fruit as a sweetener?
 Have you tried any of our Organifi juices sweetened with monk fruit?
 Share your experiences in the comments section.